rmiravalles/tf-associate-study-guide/README.md

 ![Terraform Associate](/terraformassociateweb.png)
 # Terraform Associate Study Guide

 This is a study guide I made to help me, and hopefully others, study for the Hashicorp's Terraform Associate exam.
-It's an Excel file, called [Terraform Associate Study Guide.xlsx](/Terraform Associate Study Guide.xlsx)
+It's an Excel file, called Terraform Associate Study Guide.xlsx and it's right here in this repo.

 ## These are some details about the exam